arief-samuel/Cli-Cheat-Sheet/README.md

-# a cli cheat sheet for bash, powersheel,dos command
+# a CLI cheat sheet for Bash, Powershell, Dos command

-# Bash Cheat Sheet

- A cheat sheet for bash commands.
+A cli cheat sheet for Bash, Powershell, os command on my daily usage.

 ## Command History